Last Updated on April 16, 2023

 The cost of treating or fixing these conditions includes X-rays, surgery, and medication that could exceed $13,000.

-Other diseases commonly affect American Bullies are eye issues such as cherry eye and cleft palate.
+Other diseases commonly affecting American Bullies are eye issues such as cherry eye and cleft palate.
 These problems will typically cost no less than $1000 to treat.

 A standard-sized adult American bully will eat about four cups of kibble daily.
 This means you can expect to spend between $30 and $50 on your dog’s food every week.